-In this intermediate-level course, scholars will delve deeper into lighting design and further develop their production skills.
-Scholars will explore scenic design and build various set designs, including two-story buildings, and multi-level and rotating platforms.
-Scholars will
+In this intermediate-level course, scholars delve deeper into lighting design and further develop their production skills.
+Scholars explore scenic design and build various set designs, including two-story buildings, and multi-level and rotating platforms.
+Scholars continue to build their technical skills from Theater Tech 100, and begin lighting plot design and audio board operation.